mtpatter/baseball/README.md

-## Template Scorecards
+# Template Scorecards

-To build a custom blank scorecard for printing, run e.g.:
+The `template_scorecard.py` script lets you build a game-specific, blank scorecard useful for printing and scoring MLB games by hand.
+If the starting lineup is available, the batter list and starting pitcher name will be pre-filled, along with game date and time, team names, logos, and location.

 ```python
 python template_scorecard.py 2016-11-02 CHC CLE